Iran foils ‘new sedition’ ploy hatched by BBC

 “Several individuals identified in the network requested to re-tell and publish their information and experiences from this network in order to provide a warning for others,” it added.

-Posted by GPD on March 31, 2013, With 1750 Reads Filed under Of Interest.
+Posted by GPD on March 31, 2013, With 1757 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.